-The film tells the story of a couple torn apart by a family tragedy.
-They decide to go on a camping trip in the rain-drenched woods when suddenly strange things begin to happen.
-Tormented by a group of oddballs led by a man wearing a boater hat (played by Peter Belli), the couple begins a cycle of waking to different variations of the same nightmare.
+The film tells the story of a couple torn apart by the tragic passing of their daughter.
+Three years on, to remember her and save their marriage, Tobias (Leif Edlund) and Elin (Ylva Gallon) decide to go on a camping trip in the rain-drenched woods.
+But then strange things begin to happen.
+Tormented by a group of oddballs led by a man wearing a boater hat, the couple starts a cycle of waking to different variations of the same nightmare.

-The first scene features this frightful gang.
-First, there’s the aforementioned leader, a tall woman with a serious case of Queen Amidala hair, a silent but intimidating brute, and a vicious dog.
-There are singing and dancing that seriously gave me the heebie-jeebies.
+The first scene of the movie features this frightful trio.
+Aside from the aforementioned leader, Mog (Peter Belli), there’s Cherry (Brandy Litmanen), who is a tall woman with a severe case of Queen Amidala hair, and a silent but intimidating brute, Sampo (Morad Baloo Khatchadorian).
+They travel with a vicious dog.
+Their singing and dancing seriously gave me the heebie-jeebies.
 I honestly believed I was witnessing the premiere of the next horror icons right before my eyes.

 Then I realized they were overstaying their welcome.
-The film begins to show them way too much, and they lose their mystique and unsettling nature.
+Koko-di Koko-da begins to show them way too much, so they lose their mystique and unsettling nature.
 The characters I thought I’d be having nightmares about soon lost their zest and became borderline annoying.

-I’m trying my best not to share any spoilers here, but a lot of the film revolves around the same series of events happening a little differently every time.
+I’m trying my best not to share any spoilers here, but much of the movie revolves around the same series of events happening a little differently every time.
 The main characters become a little more aware each time they start trying to escape their horrible predicament.
-This plot device can be well executed, for example in Edge of Tomorrow, Groundhogs Day, or the more recent Happy Death Day, but here the concept is overdone, and a bit played out about midway into the film’s running time.
+This plot device can be well-executed, such as in Edge of Tomorrow, Groundhog Day, or the more recent Happy Death Day.
+But here, the concept is overdone and played out about midway in.